joestone97/r_dump/README.md

 # r_dump
 Purpose:
-This was originally just a dump in a script of all the things I learnt about R throughout my career.
+This was originally just a script of what I learnt while diving into R throughout my career.
 The intent was (and still is) just to keep a succinct record so that I had a reference to come back to.
 I was later asked to teach my friend how to use R, so added to the same doc that beginner foundations.
-Over time I've started adding superfluous thoughts as I've been too busy to research into r like I used to, so they're a good reference to pick up from when things free up.
+Over time I've started adding superfluous thoughts as I've been too busy with machine learning and data science studies to research into R like I used to, so they're a good reference to pick up from when things free up.

 Note regarding the sources:
 I found stackoverflow was a good resource to solve specific problems, but not really to learn about the language as a whole or good practice for broad areas.
 So I started reading a lot of spatial blogs about changes to packages and within the spatial landscape.
 In turn I became less interested in the spatial side and more in the language as a whole, so I read a lot of online books people wrote to provide advice.
 Therefore, none of this is my own content.